 Based on the implementation of "Advanced AI Driver Assistance System (ADAS) and Smart Cockpit System Development Plan" by the Ministry of Economic Affairs, the Group entered into a project agreement with Taipei Computer Business Association and obtained the subsidy of \$91,730 thousand.
 According to the agreement, the Group will recognize the income based on the progress of the project, which runs between December 1, 2022 and May 31, 2025.
-As of December 31, 2022, the subsidy of \$23,620 thousand, which had been received by the Group was recognized as "Other Current Liabilities".
-The financial institutions have issued performance guarantee amounting to 23,620 thousand.
+As of 2023 and 2022, the subsidy recognized, amounting to \$23,620 thousand and \$0 thousand respectively, was classified as other income.
+As of December 31, 2023 and 2022, the subsidy of \$41,144 thousand and \$23,620 thousand respectively, which had been received by the Group was recognized as "Other Current Liabilities".
+As of December 31, 2023 and 2022, the financial institutions have issued performance guarantee amounting to \$64,764 thousand and \$23,620, respectively.